 Step 2: Choose Your Destination

-Choosing where you want to move to in Canada is not a must for all immigration programs and visas, but it will help you narrow down your options when deciding which immigration options are best for you.
+Choosing where you want to move to Canada is not necessary for all immigration programs and visas, but it will help you narrow down your options when deciding which immigration options are best for you.
 For example, programs such as the Atlantic Immigration Pilot and Rural and Northern Immigration Pilots are specific to certain provinces in Canada.
 It is also good to research provinces and territories that suit your specific needs, particularly which places will be most affordable for you and your family in Canada.

 Step 3: Choose Your Immigration Program